 Hannah said, ‘I prayed for this child, and the LORD has granted me what I asked of him.
 So now I give him over to the LORD…’ - 1Samuel 1:27-28.
 It was well known that Eli’s sons were wicked men and this was the household Hannah chose to leave her son to grow up in.
 Despite the corruption in Eli’s house, she was able to declare, ‘…For his whole life he will be given to the LORD’ - 1 Samuel 1:28.
 Her dedication of her son to the LORD was complete.
 Samuel turned out to be a great prophet, the LORD was with Samuel as he grew up, and he let none of his words fall to the ground - 1Samuel 3:19.

 With our children, Dele and I regularly yield them over to the Lord to have his way in their lives and pronounce God’s blessings over their lives.
-Last year, our son went through a stage in his life where he had questions about his faith.
+As a teenager, our son went through a stage in his life where he had questions about his faith.
 Though he participated in our daily family devotion, went to church and even took active part in the youth ministry when available, yet he did not seem to have a personal fellowship with God.
 I must confess that sometimes it bothered me.
 At such times, I learned to pray for him and re-affirmed my faith in God for his life.
 God was faithful.
 I am certain that because we dedicated him to God, he was God’s and God was in control of his life.
 Sooner or later, I believed, the work of the Holy Spirit in his life would produce great spiritual results.
-To the glory of God, towards the end of last year, our son re-dedicated his life to Christ and was water baptized.
+To the glory of God, towards the end of about two years later, our son re-dedicated his life to Christ and was water baptized.
 God is working out His plan in his life.
 Indeed, our God is faithful.

 Dedicating your child to God has many advantages connected to it with the assurance of a godly future for the child.
 In the bible, Samuel and Jesus are examples for us to hold on to.
 Dele and I bear witness to the power and grace of God on Bimisayo and Bimisola as a result of dedicating them to the Lord.
 I have met several Christians who have testified to the same about their children.
-It is my hope that you will realize the blessings attached to child dedication and appropriate such over your children
+It is my hope that you will realize the blessings attached to child dedication and appropriate such over your children.

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright 1973, 1978, 1984 by International Bible Society.
 Used by permission of Zondervan.
 All rights reserved.